Read Complete Report (pdf)

 New Tax Increases Authorized Despite Record Surplus.
 The budget makes several tax changes that increase the tax burden on Californians by more than $2 billion, despite the state’s surplus, primarily through tax increases on small businesses that could be passed on to consumers.
 In a state where the high cost of living helps create the nation’s highest poverty rate, increasing taxes with an existing surplus adds insult to injury.

 Dramatic Spending Increase Over Past Decade.
 Spending in the new budget would reach $215 billion from all state funds in 2019-20.
 This includes General Fund spending of nearly $148 billion, an increase of about $9 billion (6.6 percent) over the enacted 2018-19 budget.
-Compared to a decade ago, in the midst of the recession, state General Fund spending will increase by more than $60 billion (nearly 63 percent).
+Compared to the low point during the recession nearly a decade ago, General Fund spending shows an increase of $61 billion (71 percent).
 Adding federal funds pushes the total budget to more than $321 billion.

 Longstanding Problems Still Not Fixed.
 Despite new spending in this and recent budgets, the Governor and legislative Democrats have not fixed longstanding challenges with core programs like developmental services, access to justice through the courts, and Medi-Cal.
 Instead of fully fixing these well-known problems, Democrats decided instead to spend more on new ideas like health care subsidies for families making up to $150,000 per year, and a Medi-Cal entitlement expansion for undocumented adults ages 19 through 25.